vczh/gac/README.md

 Website for this project: http://www.gaclib.net/

-This is a mirror from http://gac.codeplex.com/
+This is a mirror for the release from http://gac.codeplex.com/

 Here is a simple description to the code
 * **GacUIDemo** Demo solution and projects